This article is for administrators who want to enable read receipts for their users. To use read receipts, see Know when a recipient reads your email.

 - Click Save.

-It might take up to 24 hours for your changes to apply to individual user accounts.
 You can track prior changes in the Admin console audit log.

 Step 2: Request a read receipt for a message